 - If surfaces are dirty, they should be cleaned using a detergent or soap and water prior to disinfection.

 - Products registered with EPA for use against novel coronavirus SARS-CoV-2 (the cause of COVID-19) are expected?to be effective against COVID-19 based on data for harder to kill viruses.
 Follow the manufacturer’s instructions for all cleaning and disinfection products (e.g., concentration, application method and contact time, etc.).
-See this list of products registered with EPA for use against novel coronavirus SARS-CoV-2.
+See this database of products registered with EPA for use against novel coronavirus SARS-CoV-2.

 - For soft or porous surfaces such as carpeted floor, rugs, and drapes, remove visible contamination if present and clean with appropriate cleaners indicated for use on these surfaces.